-Sen. Joe Manchin of West Virginia appeared frustrated; some argue he was just tired during Sen. Chuck Schumer’s lambasting of Republicans on the Senate floor Thursday.
-Schumer’s comments followed a successful vote to temporarily increase the federal government’s $28.4 trillion debt limit.
+Sen. Joe Manchin of West Virginia appeared frustrated; some argue he was just tired during Senate Majority Leader Chuck Schumer’s lambasting of Republicans on the Senate floor Thursday.
+Mr. Schumer’s comments followed a successful vote to temporarily increase the federal government’s $28.4 trillion debt limit.
 While only a temporary solution, it staved off a potential default.
 It gave lawmakers until early December to come up with a more long-term solution.

 Civility has long been going out of style, and it is nearing the brink of extinction.
-Manchin suggests he is going to try to bring it back.
-Manchin finds himself stranded on a deserted island.
+Mr. Manchin suggests he is going to try to bring it back.
+He finds himself stranded on a deserted island.
 His stated devotion to compromise and bipartisanship has been a consistent theme but alienates the majority of his Democrat colleagues.
-No other Democrat, including Sinema, who has angered Democrats in her own right, is as isolated as Manchin.
+No other Democrat, including Sen. Kyrsten Sinema, who has angered Democrats in her own right, is as isolated as Mr. Manchin.
 He is an outlier in a party that has adopted a completely different platform for better or worse.

 The days of either party embracing a big tent mentality are long gone.
 There is no big tent in the Democrat or Republican Party.
 They both may operate under the guise of such a notion, even that is debatable, but it is a farce.
 Fringe is in.
 Not only in terms of ideology but approach.